petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 </div>
 ```

 When the fragment is rendered, the token `${configuration.OBJECT_NAME}` is replaced with the chosen color.
+The type of value that it becomes depends on how the color is chosen:

-If you chose a color directly, then it is replaced with the corresponding hex code value.
-If you chose a color from the current style book, then it replaced with a CSS variable for the linked token (for example, `var(--danger)`).
+* If you chose a color directly, then it is replaced with the corresponding hex code value.
+* If you chose a color from the current style book, then it replaced with a CSS variable for the linked token (for example, `var(--danger)`).
+* If the current theme does not have any token definitions to use (so a [color palette](#color-palette-configuration) is used instead), then it is replaced with a CSS Color (for example, `rgb(255, 0, 0)`).

 ## Color Palette Configuration